lollobene/algorand-beaker-auction/README.md

 To hide the secret one can compute the hash of the concatenation of the secret and the user's account on Ethereum.
 In this way, when the winner of the auction is declared, it can disclose the secret binding it to the Ethereum account.
 Once the secret is revealed, the funds stored on the Algorand smart contract are moved to the seller.

-(a) note that if the oracle do not create the auction the asset will return to the seller (b) note that if the oracle do not move the information from Algorand to Ethereum, then the asset will be returned to the seller and the payment will return to the winner of the auction.
+(a) note that if the oracle do not create the auction the asset will return to the seller;

+(b) note that if the oracle do not move the information from Algorand to Ethereum, then the asset will be returned to the seller and the payment will return to the winner of the auction.
+This can be implemented by requiring that if the seller do not send a transaction revealing the secret within a given amount of time, then the funds, which are blocked in the smart contract, return to the winner.

 ![workflow](https://user-images.githubusercontent.com/76473749/196230984-5004d471-b300-43af-9aa9-69f5aebb0072.PNG)

+Note that the Oracle comes into play to move data from a blockchain to another only once.
 ## Other future works
 As future works it would be interesting to implement auction smart contracts that allow the seller to choose an auction model choosing among the following features: